-The Lansdown Industrial Precinct is intended to be Northern Australia’s first environmentally sustainable advanced manufacturing, processing and technology estate.
+The Lansdown Eco-Industrial Precinct is Northern Australia’s first environmentally sustainable advanced manufacturing, technology and processing hub.

-The Precinct is primed to realise the objectives of the Townsville City Deal (a tri-partisan agreement spanning 15 years and all levels of government) to activate industry and export growth for Townsville and its regional partners as the Industry Powerhouse of the North.
+The Precinct will realise the objectives of the Townsville City Deal (a tri-partisan agreement spanning 15 years and all levels of government) to activate industry and export growth for Townsville and its regional partners as the Industry Powerhouse of the North.
 For further information on the Townsville City Deal visit the City Deals website.

 The Precinct offers significant strategic positioning to existing and future infrastructure networks including:

 - direct access available to the Great Northern Railway (connecting Port of Townsville to Mount Isa);

 - close proximity to the Port of Townsville via high volume road corridors (Flinders Highway, Bruce Highway and Southern Port Access Road) including B-Triple carriageway capacity on major routes to Port;

 - immediate adjacency to the Enertrade Gas Pipeline;

 - Co-location with low-cost, locally-generated energy from the approved 200-megawatt Majors Creek Solar Farm by Edify Energy (located at 67 Macconachies Road, Majors Creek); and

 - Future connection of the Precinct to the Haughton Pipeline which will provide raw water supply for industrial users.